 - The full amount of any first PPP loan must be used before a second PPP loan is distributed.

 - Some eligible businesses may qualify for more funding due to changes in guidance after they obtained their original loan.

 - Eligible businesses who have not yet received a PPP loan may apply under this second loan program.

 Paycheck Protection Program (PPP) Loan Forgiveness

 The new legislation also simplifies the PPP forgiveness process for loans of $150,000 and less and gives businesses more flexibility on how they use the funds.
 If you have not yet applied for loan forgiveness, you may want to wait to apply for a second PPP loan as there may be an impact on your ability to obtain additional PPP funding.

-Should you need additional information, please contact your Loan Officer or our Customer Information Center at (781) 682-3715 or CIC at SouthShoreBank dot com.
+Should you need additional information, please contact your Loan Officer directly.

 Please be alert – scammers attempt to take advantage of PPP programs to perpetuate fraudulent activity.
 Learn more about COVID-19 scams here.